dflemstr/rq/README.md

 programs.  `rq` fills a similar niche as tools like `awk` or `sed`, but works with structured (record) data instead of text.

-It was created with love out of the best parts of Rust, C and JavaScript, and is distributed as a dependency-free binary on many operating systems and architectures.
+It was created with love out of the best parts of Rust, and is distributed as a dependency-free binary on many operating systems and architectures.

 ## Quick links